krithika117/ProGrad-DBMS-Training/MongoDB-Hands-on.md

 ## Querying Commands

+Displays all documents in the Employee collection where the Age is 30
 ```
 db.Employee.find({Age: 30})
 ```

-displays all documents in the Employee collection where the Age is 30
+Displays the first document in the Employee collection where the Name is John
 ```
 db.Employee.findOne({Name: "John"})
 ```

-displays the first document in the Employee collection where the Name is John
+Returns a list of distinct values for the Department field in the Employee collection
 ```
 db.Employee.distinct("Department")
 ```

-returns a list of distinct values for the Department field in the Employee collection
+Returns the number of documents in the Employee collection where the Department is Sales
 ```
 db.Employee.count({Department: "Sales"})
 ```
-returns the number of documents in the Employee collection where the Department is Sales

 ## Index Commands

+creates an index on the ID field in the Employee collection
 ```
 db.Employee.createIndex({ID: 1})
 ```

-creates an index on the ID field in the Employee collection
+Displays a list of all indexes in the Employee collection
 ```
 db.Employee.getIndexes()
 ```

-displays a list of all indexes in the Employee collection
+Deletes the ID index from the Employee collection
 ```
 db.Employee.dropIndex("ID_1")
 ```
-deletes the ID index from the Employee collection